blueStragglr/react-chevron/Readme.md

 }
 ```

-As same as other react component, you can pass `className` as props.
+As same as other react components, you can pass `className` as props.

 ⚠️ Be aware the `<span>` that wrapping `svg` exists.